cpjobling/eg-259-projects/README.md

 ## 1. Create the rails application

-<note>If you want to run Rails using a virtual machine, you can skip the
-next step and instead go to GitHub and clone the project [[https://github.com/cpjobling/eg-259-rails|github.com/cpjobling/eg-259-rails]].
+**Note* If you want to run Rails using a virtual machine, you can skip the next step and instead go to GitHub and clone the project [[https://github.com/cpjobling/eg-259-rails|github.com/cpjobling/eg-259-rails]].
 You then need to go through the configuration steps detailed in the